jzerbe/jzerbe.github.com/_posts/2022-10-31-antitrust-price-fixing-data-privacy.md

 trying to influence you with that information.

 ### Engaging an audience
-10 years ago, there were just a few technical folks who realized they could provide a more customized and engaging experience to their audience by collecting information to make informed guesses about their audience.
+In 2012, there were just a few technical folks who realized they could provide a more customized and engaging experience to their audience by collecting information to make informed guesses about their audience.

 I got the opportunity to work with one such person at the beginning of my career.